Linde 75/25 Argon/CO2 Costs in 2026: Prices by Cylinder Size & Refills

 Chart showing cylinder duration at different flow rates

-When you match tank capacity to your typical flow rate, you get a reliable estimate of run time and can plan refills instead of reacting to downtime.
+Match tank capacity to your typical flow rate.
+You get a reliable estimate of run time.
+This lets you plan refills instead of reacting to downtime.

-Calculate cylinder duration by dividing tank volume by your chosen flow rate: an 80 CF tank at 10 CFH gives about 8 hours, while the same tank at 40 CFH runs roughly 2 hours.
-Since flow rates commonly span 10–40 CFH, you can quickly map run times for each job and schedule work around real cylinder duration.
+Calculate cylinder duration by dividing tank volume by your chosen flow rate.
+An 80 CF tank at 10 CFH gives about 8 hours.
+The same tank at 40 CFH runs roughly 2 hours.
+Flow rates commonly span 10–40 CFH.
+Map run times for each job.
+Schedule work around real cylinder duration.

-Use the pressure gauge to refine estimates — a full tank reads about 2015 psi and a half-spent tank near 1000 psi — but remember psi-to-volume isn’t perfectly linear as temperature and regulator settings matter.
-Track average flow rate per project and keep a simple reference table so you’re never guessing remaining weld time.
+Use the pressure gauge to refine estimates.
+A full tank reads about 2015 psi.
+A half-spent tank is near 1000 psi.
+Remember, psi-to-volume isn’t perfectly linear.
+Temperature and regulator settings matter.
+Track average flow rate per project.
+Keep a simple reference table so you’re never guessing remaining weld time.

 Tips for Buying, Leasing, and Refilling Safely